wp-plugins/wp-spamshield/readme.txt

 = Two Layers of Spam Blocking =
 There are two layers of anti-spam protection that work together to *block both automated (spambots) and human spam*:

-1. The **JavaScript/Cookies Layer**
+1. The **JavaScript/Cookies Anti-spam Layer**
-2. The **Algorithmic Layer**
+2. The **Algorithmic Anti-spam Layer**

-The first layer uses a dynamic combo of *JavaScript and cookies* to weed out the humans from spambots, preventing 100% of automated spam from ever getting to your site.
-Even if bot authors could engineer a way to break through the JavaScript/Cookies Layer, the *Algorithmic Layer* would still stop almost all of the spam that the JavaScript Layer blocks, and provides close to a fully redundant backstop.
-This JavaScript Layer utilizes multiple randomly generated keys, and is algorithmically enhanced to ensure that spambots won't beat it.
-The powerful Algorithmic Layer consists of over 100 advanced filters, and eliminates *trackback spam* and *most human spam as well*.
+The first anti-spam layer uses a dynamic combo of *JavaScript and cookies* to weed out the humans from spambots, preventing 100% of automated spam from ever getting to your site.
+Even if bot authors could engineer a way to break through the JavaScript/Cookies Anti-spam Layer, the *Algorithmic Anti-spam Layer* would still stop almost all of the spam that the JavaScript Layer blocks, and provides close to a fully redundant backstop.
+This JavaScript Anti-spam Layer utilizes multiple randomly generated keys, and is algorithmically enhanced to ensure that spambots won't beat it.
+The powerful Algorithmic Anti-spam Layer consists of over 100 advanced filters, and eliminates *trackback spam* and *most human spam as well*.
 And, it does all that without hindering legitimate comments and trackbacks.

 = No More Wasted Time Sifting Through the Spam Queue = This type of solution works silently in the background, with no inconveniences.
 You won't have to waste valuable time sifting through a spam queue any more, because there won't be anything there.